 - Evaluate rapid screening tests for detecting foodborne pathogens in animal feed and the environment.

-- Develop programs for antibiotic sensitivity testing and molecular/genetic typing of bacteria.
+- Develop methods for in vitro antimicrobial sensitivity testing and phenotypic and genotypic characteristics of bacteria.

 - Determine the characteristics of drug resistant pathogens in the environment.